-- Before your health fair, pick a policy issue as your target.
-Here are some suggestions: - Ask the School Board to adopt a policy to require all schools in the district to be commercial tobacco-free 24/7. - Ask the Tribal Council to adopt a resolution to make all tribal property and businesses to be commercial tobacco-free and smoke-free. - Other policies may be under discussion in your community, so use your judgment regarding which issue(s) to choose for a petition. - At your health fair, make sure one of your tables is a petition station.
-Encourage youth and adults at your health fair to sign a petition.
+- Before your campus carnival, pick a policy issue as your target.
+Here are some suggestions: - Ask the college administration to adopt a policy to require the campus to be commercial tobacco-free 24/7, or if there is a policy in place, to ensure that it is enforced. - Ask the Tribal Council to adopt a resolution to make all tribal property and businesses to be commercial tobacco-free and smoke-free. - Other policies may be under discussion in your community, so use your judgment regarding which issue(s) to choose for a petition. - At your campus carnival, make sure one of your tables is a petition station.
+Encourage all participants to sign a petition.
 Have a sticker that you give the person after they sign it could say something like "I'm 4 Smoke-Free Air!". - After the event, you can present the petition to the appropriate policymakers.